Skip to content

 • Priority Area 4: Family and Carer Support

-TAFE SA will recognise and support the role of families and carers in enabling the success and wellbeing of people with disability.
-This includes involving family members and carers in support planning when requested by students and with informed consent, and strengthening flexible working arrangements for staff with caring responsibilities through clear, consistent and inclusive workplace practices.
+TAFE SA will recognise and support the role of families and carers in enabling the success and wellbeing of people with disability by involving them in support planning when requested by the student with informed consent, and provide flexible, inclusive workplace practices for staff with caring responsibilities.

 • Priority Area 5: Programs

-TAFE SA will ensure government funded programs and services are inclusive and enable full participation by people with disability.
-This includes reviewing existing programs to embed disability specific provisions, supporting reasonable adjustments and participation assistance, and collaborating with funding bodies to co design inclusive program criteria that reflect the needs and experiences of people with disability.
+TAFE SA will support government-funded programs and services to be inclusive and enable full participation by people with disability by embedding inclusive practices, supporting reasonable adjustments, and working with funding bodies to co-design programs that reflect the needs and experiences of people with disability.

-TAFE SA will support the health and wellbeing of people with disability by ensuring inclusive health infrastructure, improving access to responsive and culturally appropriate supports, and strengthening referral pathways to coordinated health and mental health services.
-This domain prioritises accessibility of health and wellbeing programs, intersectional and carer aware support, and strong connections between disability, health and mental health systems.
+TAFE SA will support the health and wellbeing of people with disability by providing inclusive environments, improving access to responsive and culturally appropriate supports, and strengthen connections to coordinated health and mental health services.

 • Priority Area 1: Inclusive Infrastructure

-TAFE SA will ensure health and wellbeing infrastructure, programs and feedback mechanisms are accessible and inclusive for staff and students with disability.
-This includes considering accessibility in the design and delivery of all health and wellbeing programs, identifying and addressing facility upgrades through audits, increasing availability of health programs and information for diverse groups, and establishing clear, accessible feedback processes for staff and students to raise health related accessibility issues.
+TAFE SA will ensure health and wellbeing infrastructure, programs and feedback processes are accessible and inclusive for staff and students with disability by embedding accessibility in design, improving facilities, expanding inclusive programs and information, and providing clear mechanisms to raise and respond to health-related accessibility issues.

 • Priority Area 2: Targeted Knowledge, Understanding and Support

-TAFE SA will enable people with disability to access healthcare that is inclusive, flexible and responsive to diverse needs and life circumstances.
-This includes providing accommodations for staff and students who require increased access to healthcare, recognising the role of carers, and partnering with culturally responsive community and healthcare organisations to support equitable access for Aboriginal peoples, culturally diverse communities, women, and people with disability who identify as LGBTIQA+.
+TAFE SA will assist people with disability to access inclusive, flexible and responsive healthcare by providing appropriate supports, recognising the role of carers, and partnering with culturally responsive organisations to ensure equitable access for Aboriginal peoples, culturally diverse communities, women, and people with disability who identify as LGBTIQA+.

 • Priority Area 3: Supports and Interventions

-TAFE SA will strengthen coordination between disability, health and mental health supports to ensure people with disability receive timely and appropriate assistance.
-This includes establishing clear processes for networking, referral and connection to specialised support services, enabling staff and students to navigate and access the right supports when needed.
+TAFE SA will strengthen coordination between disability, health and mental health supports to ensure people with disability can access timely and appropriate assistance through referral and connection to specialised support services.

-TAFE SA will strengthen safety, rights awareness and safeguarding by ensuring inclusive policies and practices, preparedness for emergencies, access to appropriate supports when navigating justice systems, meaningful consultation with people with disability, and clear, accessible safeguarding pathways.
-This domain prioritises rights based practice, emergency preparedness, inclusive safeguarding, and mechanisms that enable people with disability to feel safe, heard and supported.
+TAFE SA will strengthen safety, rights awareness and safeguarding by using inclusive policies and practices, preparing for emergencies, providing access to supports when engaging with justice systems, consulting with people with disability, and offering clear and easy ways to seek help so people feel safe, heard and supported.

 • Priority Area 1: Targeted Knowledge, Understanding and Support

-TAFE SA will ensure people with disability are understood, supported and have their rights upheld through inclusive, contemporary and rights based institutional practices.
-This includes reviewing and updating policies and procedures to ensure inclusive language and legislative alignment, increasing awareness of disability rights and available supports, and providing culturally appropriate resources in accessible formats for people with diverse identities, communication needs and lived experiences.
+TAFE SA will ensure people with disability are understood, supported and have their rights upheld through inclusive, rights based practices, by reviewing and strengthening our policies and procedures, increasing awareness of disability rights and supports, and providing accessible, culturally appropriate resources for people with diverse identities, communication needs and lived experiences.

 • Priority Area 2: Responding to Emergencies

-TAFE SA will ensure people with disability are kept safe during emergencies and that their needs are planned for and prioritised.
-This includes implementing Personal Emergency Evacuation Plans (PEEPs) where required, ensuring relevant parties are informed and prepared, and embedding safeguarding considerations into emergency planning across the organisation.
+TAFE SA will ensure people with disability are safe during emergencies by planning for their needs, implementing Personal Emergency Evacuation Plans (PEEPs) where required, informing and preparing relevant staff, and embedding safeguarding approaches in emergency planning across the organisation.

 • Priority Area 3: Support and Navigating the Justice System

-TAFE SA will support people with disability to access the right assistance when interacting with the justice system.
-This includes ensuring existing support services can facilitate referrals to appropriate external services, strengthening staff capability through disability inclusive justice navigation training, and aligning with relevant focus areas of the Autism Action Plan where applicable.
+TAFE SA will support people with disability access assistance when engaging with the justice system by enabling appropriate referrals to external services, building staff skills to support people with disability when navigating the justice system, and aligning with relevant priorities of the Autism Action Plan.

 • Priority Area 4: Consultation and Collaboration

-TAFE SA will ensure people with disability are involved in shaping policies, programs and services that affect their safety and rights.
-This includes establishing accessible and timely feedback mechanisms, supporting regular engagement through the People with Disability staff network, and providing opportunities for both identified and anonymous feedback to inform continuous improvement.
+TAFE SA will ensure people with disability are involved in shaping policies, programs and services that affect their safety and rights by providing accessible ways to give feedback, supporting regular engagement through the People with Disability staff network, and providing opportunities for both identified and anonymous feedback to inform continuous improvement.

 • Priority Area 5: Safeguarding

-TAFE SA will strengthen safeguarding systems so people with disability can access safe, inclusive and responsive supports.
-This includes increasing staff capability through safeguarding and disability inclusion training and expanding safeguarding pathways so concerns can be raised and addressed through multiple accessible channels, including online, in person and interpreter supported options.
+TAFE SA will strengthen safeguarding systems so people with disability can access safe, inclusive and responsive supports by building staff capability, and providing multiple clear and accessible ways to address concerns using a variety of formats including online in person and interpreter supported options.

 Interested in receiving communication from TAFE SA?